f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Export TCPDUMP From CLI
 -----------------------

 You can export the tcpdump output file from the rSeries system using the command line file utility in F5OS-A or using the scp utility as the root user.
-To export a tcpdump output file using the file utility, perform the following procedure:
+To export a tcpdump output file using the file utility, perform the following procedure.

-Note: When using the file utility for export, first copy the tcpdump output file to the /var/shared/ directory.
-The local-file path for the file export command is then diags/shared/<filename>, as shown in the following example.
+**Note: When using the file utility for export, first copy the tcpdump output file to the /var/shared/ directory.
+The local-file path for the file export command is then diags/shared/<filename>, as shown in the following example.**

 Impact of procedure: Performing the following procedure should not have a negative impact on your system.

-Log in to the command line on the rSeries system as the admin user.To export a file, use the following syntax:
+Log in to the command line on the rSeries system as the admin user.
+To export a file, use the following syntax:

 .. code-block:: bash